rezons/rezons.github.io/src/muse/CONTRIBUTE.md

 - Define all local names before they are used (so we can access them in any order).
 - No tabs
 - 2 spaces for indent
+- No lines containing just "end"
+- Create classes using `klass`.
+- Create instances using `KLASS(...)`

 ## Local Stuff